By: Sarah McWilliams

 Although tennis had become hugely popular, the first professional championship wasn’t held until 1927.
 Even then, however, professionals were still not allowed to play in any of the Grand Slam events.

 Tennis players were essentially limited in revenue.
-The best a tennis player could 40_525413405285_7574_nhope for was to gain enough popularity with their amateur status to garner enough interest to make money in the very few professional matches available.
+The best a tennis player could hope for was to gain enough popularity with their amateur status to garner enough interest to make money in the very few professional matches available.
 That all changed in 1968 when professionals were finally allowed to participate in the four grand slam tournaments.
 Sponsorships, TV rights and prize money soon followed with top players earning millions of dollars annually.

 In 2013, four professional players graced the list of top-paid athletes, with Roger Federer leading the pack at No. 2 earning over $70 million last year alone.